u3556571/engg1340/README.md

 2. Check what is their position in the waiting queue, and the estimated time for them to get a table.
 3. Check what food they have ordered and the corresponding arrival status.
 4. Check how much they need to pay for the bill.
-5. Check the current occupancy and the reservation condition in the coming week of each table.
 6. Reserve tables in the coming week providing their surname, time, number of people, and their phone number.
 7. Cancel the reservation by providing the reservation time and their phone number.